Contractual Dispute Resolution in Construction Contracts

-Employer-initiated claims (or, indeed, more often than not, counterclaims to a contractor-initiated claim) typically revolve around time for delivery of the project, the quality of the works delivered (defects claims), termination and payment.
+Employer-initiated claims (or, more often than not, counterclaims to a contractor-initiated claim) typically revolve around time for delivery of the project, the quality of the work delivered (defects claims), termination and payment.

 In recent years, there has been a shift in construction standard form contracts to include a provision on employers under contractual dispute resolution previously reserved to contractors.

-Until the 2017 edition of FIDIC, employers’ claims were dealt with separately to contractor claims, through Sub-Clause 2.5 [Employer’s Claims].
-Under this provision, the employer is prevented, except in limited circumstances, from making any deductions from interim payment certificates or otherwise without first notifying its claim under Sub-Clause 2.5.
+Until the 2017 edition of FIDIC, employers’ claims were dealt with separately from contractor claims, through Sub-Clause 2.5 [Employer’s Claims].
+Under this provision, the employer is prevented, except in limited circumstances, from making any deductions from interim payment certificates, or otherwise, without first notifying its claim under Sub-Clause 2.5.
 The notification process triggers the employer’s determination under Sub-Clause 3.5, whereby the engineer is required to agree or determine the matter following a consultation period.
 The amount determined by the engineer can then be deduced from the interim payment certificate or claimed by the contractor.

 Statutory time bars